Aridaniel/webhook-test/README.md

-# Made a webhook
+# Webhook

-* When you push new code to github the webhook will trigger a new build in Netlifly, so thats automatic you dont have to build your self.
+* When you push new code to github the webhook will trigger a new build in Netlifly, so thats automatic you dont have to build yourself everytime.

 * The site nothing fancy sry about that just something made in 2min, I was running out of time.
-I know how to make webhook now XD ;)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Atleast learn how to create a webhook.

 ## Available Scripts